-Just here to profess our love for 巧虎 (Qiǎo hǔ / clever tiger), an educational Chinese show for children.
-Seriously, 巧虎 rocks our world!
+Just here to profess our love for 巧虎 (Qiǎo hǔ / clever tiger), an educational Chinese show for children!

 巧虎 originates from the Japanese anime program Shima Shima Tora no Shimajirō.
 Franchises in China and Taiwan provide educational materials in Mandarin.

-Due to the negative effects of excess screen-time, we allow limited television for my 4-year-old 老大 (lǎodà / oldest child) to have Chinese language and cultural exposure.
+Due to the negative effects of excess screen-time, we allow limited television for my children to have Chinese language and cultural exposure.
 My children watch 巧虎 a few times each month, but they use the workbooks much more often.